-I will also say for the record that I think thorough and fairly demanding grammar instruction — yes, into the high school years — is definitely in order.
+I will also say for the record that I do think thorough and fairly demanding grammar instruction — yes, into the high school years — is definitely in order.
 No one can be a great writer who cannot handle grammar and spelling.
 More on that a little further down the page.

-And when it comes to grading the writing, it doesn’t have to get super specific.
-These days I just assign a number of total points for a given assignment and deduct as I see things that are not working — such as poor grammar/spelling, a flimsy introduction or conclusion, not supporting their opinion, poor transitions, etc.
+When it comes to GRADING the writing, you don’t have to get super specific.
+These days I often just assign a number of total points for a given assignment and deduct as I see things that are not working — such as poor grammar/spelling, a flimsy introduction or conclusion, not supporting their opinion, poor transitions, etc.

 What’s so neat is the way it’s done.
-The first several chapters are called “Preparation for Essay Writing”, and they filled with ideas and exercises designed to get your child to just start writing.
+The first several chapters are called “Preparation for Essay Writing”, and they are filled with ideas and exercises designed to get your child to just start writing.
 Topics are ones the kid is familiar with, such as his own life experiences, and these chapters guide the student in getting something on paper that has creative words and sentence structures.
 The student also learns to look at different sides of an argument.
 And one of the neatest things is that they learn to look at their own writing and communicate about it.

 The second and larger section of the book gives them the tools they need to craft an expository essay.
 They learn how to choose a topic and analyze it, how to write a thesis statement, how to design and execute supporting paragraphs, and how to write an effective introduction and conclusion.